nicolasbotto/live-video-analytics/utilities/video-analysis/dlstreamer/readme.md

 Read the [documentation](https://github.com/opencv/gst-video-analytics/wiki/Elements) for DLStreamer GStreamer plugins to understand what plugins are available and how they work.

+To view the results, follow the steps outlined in the previous section to view the MJPEG stream with bounding boxes of detected objects.
+You can also view the [inference events using Visual Studio Code](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/use-your-model-quickstart#interpret-results).

 ### Object detection

 To perform object detection we can use [gvadetect](https://github.com/opencv/gst-video-analytics/wiki/gvadetect) plugin.
 For that, use the following value for GST_LVA_PIPELINE environment variable